itsdfish/ACTRModels.jl/docs/src/index.md

 # Goals and Scope

 The goal of this package is to provide basic functions and types for building models based on the ACT-R cognitive architecture.
-More documentation to follow.
-[ACTRTutorials.jl](https://github.com/itsdfish/ACTRTutorials.jl) is a collection of tutorials for developing analytic likelihood functions for ACTR models.
-[ACTRSimulators.jl](https://github.com/itsdfish/ACTRSimulators.jl) is an experimental package for performing "classic" discrete event simulations with ACT-R.
+There are several approaches for developing ACT-R models.
+The classic approach involves simulating the internal cognitive processes as a discrete event simulation.
+A proof-of-concept implementation in Julia can be found in the package [ACTRSimulators.jl](https://github.com/itsdfish/ACTRSimulators.jl).
+Another approach is to derive a likelihood function to enable maximum likelihood or Bayesian parameter estimation.
+This approach is limited to mathematically *tractible* ACT-R models, typically of low to moderate complexity.
+The repo [ACTRTutorials.jl](https://github.com/itsdfish/ACTRTutorials.jl) provides a collection of tutorials for developing ACT-R models within the likelihood approach.

 # Installation